Kotlin/KEEP/proposals/KEEP-0466-expect-defaults.md

 [`ByteString`](https://github.com/search?q=repo%3Asquare%2Fokio+%22class+ByteString%22&type=code)
 defines some `commonX` functions to be used in different actualizations.

 ### Design decisions

-**No actual declaration needed to use fallback.** In order for this feature to provide an advantage against other potential ways to solve this problem, it has to minimize the amount of code.
+**No actual declaration needed to use default.** In order for this feature to provide an advantage against other potential ways to solve this problem, it has to minimize the amount of code.
 And the minimal amount is none!
-In other words, we want a design in which there's no need to opt into the fallback implementation for a platform – otherwise you still need to define that source set in your build file.
+In other words, we want a design in which there's no need to opt into the default implementation for a platform – otherwise you still need to define that source set in your build file.

-**Fallback body in expect declaration.** The fallback or default implementation for an expect declaration could be given as a separate declaration, or directly in the expect declaration itself.
+**Default body in expect declaration.** The default implementation for an expect declaration could be given as a separate declaration, or directly in the expect declaration itself.
 We have taken the latter road, for a couple of
 reasons:
 1. It aligns with similar constructions in the language.
 For example, a default implementation for an interface method is given directly on the method itself, not separately.
-2. It avoids complications related to where the expect and fallback declarations may or may not live (same source set? same file?).
+2. It avoids complications related to where the expect and default declarations may or may not live (same source set? same file?).

-**No modifier.** In most cases the fact that there's a body in the expect declaration is enough to infer that such declaration defines a fallback.
+**No modifier.** In most cases the fact that there's a body in the expect declaration is enough to infer that such declaration defines a default implementation.
 However, abstract methods do not define a body, so this means some code is ambiguous.
 For example, does the following code: